Skip to main content

 Immersion

 I am inclined towards learning languages through immersion.
 I attended Middlebury College in Vermont and appreciate how much the language pledge contributed to my learning of the Spanish language.
 When I began teaching university classes as a teaching assistant at the University of Houston, my evaluators remarked that I conducted my classes 99% in Spanish.
 I still prefer the immersion method.
 However, I think that it works best the more time one spends with the language.
-If students are only in class two days a week for an hour and fifteen minutes each time, I find the immersion method more difficult.
+If students are only in class two days a week for an hour and fifteen minutes each time, I find the complete immersion method more challenging.
 I also find it more difficult in the online environment.
-Due to these considerations, I do use more English in the classroom than I used to, although students still comment on how much they appreciate our use of the target language in the classroom.
+Due to these considerations, I do use more English in the classroom than I used to, although students still comment on how much they appreciate our use of the target language.
 I would like to progress towards getting closer to the immersive method again, but his textbook is not 100% in the target language.
-I use only Spanish when I think students will be likely to guess the meaning from cognates, context, or prior knowledge.
+I use only Spanish when I think students will be likely to be able to guess the meaning from cognates, context, or prior knowledge.
 I use English when I feel like it is needed for clarity or to keep students from becoming overwhelmed.
 In this iteration of the book, I have placed the English translations at a distance from the Spanish words so that students can give themselves a chance to guess at the translation or check their recall of prior learning before verifying the translation.

 Inductive framework